Italy Reads Program

 Italy Reads is a community-based English language reading and cultural exchange program that collaborates with 200 Italian high school teachers from over 60 high schools across Italy from Naples and Rome to Milan.
 Each year, one classic work of American literature is selected to read together.

-She was the first American female war correspondent, writing for Horace Greeley's New-York Tribune.
-During her lifetime, Fuller spent time in Rome in 1846-49.
-Summer on the Lakes in 1843 is in the public domain and can be downloaded free of charge.
+Spoon River Anthology is in the public domain and can be read online or downloaded free of charge.
 It is also available in audio version at LibriVox.

 See also Italy Reads Resources for Teachers prepared by JCU's Frohring Library.

-We welcome Italian high school teachers, JCU student volunteers, Italian high school students and English language book club leaders to join in our read of Margaret Fuller's Summer on the Lakes in 1843.
+We welcome Italian high school teachers, JCU student volunteer mentors, Italian high school students and English language book club leaders to join in our read of Spoon River Anthology by E.L.
+Masters.
 This book is available in the public domain and can be downloaded free of charge.
 It is also available in audio format.

 Teachers: Register here to receive details and include your students in this year's activities.